Fox052-byte/terraform-provider-clickhouse/README.md

 This is a terraform provider plugin for managing Clickhouse databases and tables in a simple way.

+**Fork Information:** This is a fork of [IvanOfThings/terraform-provider-clickhouse](https://github.com/IvanOfThings/terraform-provider-clickhouse) maintained by [Fox052-byte](https://github.com/Fox052-byte).

 _Note_: This provider it's in a very early state so only few table engines are allowed for replicated tables so far.